-Quarantine stations will require the importer to investigate into the cause of the violation and to report on the cause as soon as it is identified.
-If the cause is not identified after three months from the detection of the violation, quarantine stations will require the importer to report on the progress of its investigation.

-Before allowing the resumption of the importation of the food in question, quarantine stations will confirm the rectification of the cause of the violation through the investigation as mentioned in a. above.
-If necessary, quarantine stations will verify the rectification of the cause by referring to field investigations conducted by the importer in the exporting country and/or other inspections carried out by the exporting country and will also request for a report on the results of the rectification.

-(iv) Prohibition or suspension of the business of importers based on the provisions of Paragraph 2, Article 55 of the Act
+- a.
+Investigation and report of the cause of the violation Quarantine stations will require the importer to investigate and report into the cause of the violation, will give instructions to the importer to prevent recurrence of law violations.
+If the cause is not identified after three months from the detection of the violation, quarantine stations will require the importer to report on the progress of its investigation. - b.
+Report of the results of the rectification of the cause before resumption of importation Before allowing the resumption of the importation of the food in question, quarantine stations will confirm the rectification of the cause of the violation through the investigation as mentioned in a. above.
+If necessary, quarantine stations will verify the rectification of the cause by referring to field investigations conducted by the importer in the exporting country and/or other inspections carried out by the exporting country and will also request for a report on the results of the rectification. - (iv) Prohibition or suspension of the business of importers based on the provisions of Paragraph 2, Article 55 of the Act subjected to the disposition by prohibition or suspension of business, the MHLW will require them to submit explanations about their preventive measures and will provide guidance so that no more violations will be committed by them, in accordance with the "Guidelines for the Prohibition or Suspension of Business of Importers under Paragraph 2, Article 55 of the Act" attached to the "Notification concerning the Guidelines for the Prohibition or Suspension of Business of Importers under Paragraph 2, Article 55 of the Act", FS Notification No. 0110003 dated January 10, 2006 issued by the Director General of the Department of Food Safety, Pharmaceutical and Food Safety Bureau, MHLW.